It seems everyone has a story to tell or advice to give about a friend who travelled or something they did

 Remember oneworld price by continent and many example fares are shown on their website.

-Example of a RTW ticket from London using singles: (all prices are approximate and depend greatly on seasons)
+Example of a RTW ticket from London using singles: (all prices are approximate/indicative and depend on season - airfares have jumped up a lot post Covid and FX rates change all the time)

 Destinations are suggestions, huge scope exists.